Interested in Sailing Boston Waterways?

 Boston Harbor Sailing Club

-The Boston Harbor Sailing Club, located right on Rowes Wharf near the Boston Harbor Hotel, offers both lessons and the possibility of boat rentals and charters.
+The Boston Harbor Sailing Club located on Rowes Wharf near the Boston Harbor Hotel offers lessons plus the possibility of boat rentals and charters.
 Rentals are available only when its 60+ vessels aren't being used by club members.
 To rent a boat, you need to have certifications or experience appropriate for the size vessel that you want to take out.
-Boat charters are also an option.
+You can also charter a boat.

 Boston Harbor Sailing Club offers weekend and week-long lessons - so if you want to learn how to sail, check out their schedule and plan your Boston visit accordingly.
 And if you want the advantages of fractional sailboat ownership, check out their club options.